Lagrangian theory of structure formation in relativistic cosmology. VI. Comparison with Szekeres exact solutions: Szekeres models

 The present parametrization was originally formulated by Goode and Wainwright by assuming $\Lambda=0$.
 Since then, the GW parametrization of class I has been restricted to the case without a cosmological constant.
 In Appendix~\ref{SecApp:RelBetweenPars}, we provide the formal proof that the GW parametrization is valid for $\Lambda\neq0$ as well, filling a gap in the literature on this topic.

 Szekeres models predict an inhomogeneous initial (past) singularity, the ``big bang time'', $\mathcal{T}(\z)$, one of the free functions of the model.
-Note that it is not correct to associate this singularity with the physical Big Bang since these models are not valid in a radiation-dominated era. $\mathcal{T}_{,\z}$ is related to the decaying mode of structures~\cite{CharGrowingDecaying}.
+Note that it is not correct to associate this singularity with the physical Big Bang since these dust cosmological models are not valid in a radiation-dominated era.
+Due to the relation between $\mathcal{T}_{,\z}$ and the decaying mode of structure~\cite{CharGrowingDecaying}, some authors assume a simultaneous bang time condition to have a ``purely growing mode"~\cite{Nwankwo_2011,IshakPRL2013,IshakNwankwo2008}.
+The absence of the decaying mode is motivated by its negligible contribution in the matter-dominated era.\footnote{For RZA this is realized by the alignment between $\mathbf{U}^a$ and $\mathbf{W}^a$ after recombination (see the \textit{slaving condition} imposed on initial data that leads to the strict absence of the decaying mode in the matter-dominated regime, section~\ref{SubSec:trace}).
+The analysis of the radiation-dominated epoch shows that matter perturbations grow logarithmically during this phase leading to this alignment or \textit{slaving} of the motion to the gravitational field~\cite{Padmanabhan}.} However, for the sake of mathematical generality, we will not make any restricting assumption on $\mathcal{T}$ in the present paper.